Chapter 3:

 “Priests can’t see people’s souls!”
 She shook her head.
 “Souls aren’t even real!”

 I had to suppress a smile.
-This lady knew her stuff; maybe getting sent to this world wasn’t such a bad thing.
-After all, if the thieves were this well-educated, I was in good company.
+The lady knew her stuff; maybe getting sent to this place hadn't been such a bad thing.
+If the thieves were this well-educated, I was in good company.

 “T-they are real!”
 I said with mock confidence.
 “And yours is… tainted, by, uh, sin.”
 I tried to remember that speech that John gave me a couple years ago about sin and slavery to it.
 “Until you can be liberated from sin’s tyranny, you will never truly be free!”